joshpyzer/joshpyzer.github.io/_posts/2016-04-06-the-30-day-writing-challenge.md

 ---
 layout: post
 title:  "The 30 Day Writing Challenge"
-date:   2016-04-06 22:00:00 +0000
+date:   2016-04-06 22:12:00 +0100
 categories: Writing Challenge
 ---
 Ok, so first of all I have an apology to make.
 When I first saw Marc's tweet about the 30 day writing challenge I had a quick skim of the title and assumed this was something Marc was taking on himself for a good cause or charity.
 So of course I scrolled down the bottom of his web page to pledge my full support!

 It was only when I received Marc's confirmation email that it suddenly dawned on me that I might have to do something!
 I had to take part in a 30 day writing challenge!
 I admit that at first I thought, nah, this isn’t for me.
-But then I had a think about it and the things I could write about and thought, why the hell not!
+But then I had a think about it and the subjects I could write about I thought, why the hell not!

-<h3>What is the 30 day writting chalenge</h3>
+<h3>What is the 30 day writting chalenge?</h3>
 Exactly what it says on the tin really.
-It's a writting changle set up by <a href="https://twitter.com/marcjenkins">Marc Jenkins</a> to try and encourage thecninal people to write more.
-It's taking place through the 30 days of April 2016 and participents are inspired into creative writing thanks to regular emails from Marc full of tips and insparation.
+It's a writting changle set up by <a href="https://twitter.com/marcjenkins" target="_blank">Marc Jenkins</a> to try and encourage technical people to write more.
+It's taking place through the 30 days of April 2016 and participents are inspired into creative writing thanks to regular emails from Marc, full of tips and insparation.

 <h3>What are my targets?</h3>
 Having not written a blog before my aim is to write 1 to 2 pieces a week.
 I have a number of posts in mind that should keep me going for a couple of weeks.
 Then hopefully some inspiration will guide me through the rest of the month.